Travers Park: Activities

 The Jackson Heights Greenmarket, a farmer's market, opens on Sundays year-round in the park.
 Since 2004, Travers Park has been home to Summer Sundays in the Park, a performance series that features a wide range of music, both in style and ethnicity.
 The series includes a musical produced by Theater for the New City, and a show by the Swedish Cottage Marionettes, based in Central Park.
 The series is sponsored by the Jackson Heights Beautification Group, its committee, Friends of Travers Park, and beginning in 2008, the Queens Community House.
 It will be funded in 2009 largely through grants from the Queens Council on the Arts, which had provided funding for several of the earlier editions.

-On a sunny spring or summer day it's not unusual to see multiple activities occurring in Travers Park or Rory Staunton Field, such as bicycle riding, cricket, baseball, softball, soccer, tennis, and basketball.
+On a sunny spring or summer day it is not unusual to see multiple activities occurring in Travers Park or Rory Staunton Field, such as bicycle riding, cricket, baseball, softball, soccer, tennis, and basketball.
 There is also a handball and a full-court basketball court.
 There is a place for toddlers, a section for a few waterworks and tables for checkers or chess.